absmach/supermq/docs/messaging.md

 If you are using TLS to secure MQTT connection, add `--cafile docker/ssl/certs/ca.crt` to every command.

-###### Subtopic's
+###### Subtopics
-In order to use MQTT subtopic's and extend the channel with subtopic or name the channel using your own naming convention, You can simply add any prefix on base `/messages` topic.
+In order to use MQTT subtopics and extend the channel with subtopic or name the channel using your own naming convention, You can simply add any prefix on base `/messages` topic.

 Example subtopic publish/subscribe for bedroom temperature would be

  `channels/<channel_id>/messages/bedroom/temperature`

- Subtopic's are generic and multilevel, You can use any prefix with any level depth.
-However for the sake of simplicity we recommend to keep it simple and design your topic's at max 2 or 3 level depth.
+ Subtopics are generic and multilevel, You can use any prefix with any level depth.
+However for the sake of simplicity we recommend to keep it simple and design your topics at max 2 or 3 level depth.

 ## CoAP